 Also in 2016, we established the IAG Consumer Advisory Board (CAB), a biannual forum, led and chaired by IAG’s CEO, to facilitate engagement with industry leaders and senior representatives of our customers.
 The CAB aims to provide an opportunity for genuine and constructive dialogue about general insurance, customer service and consumer protection, as well as issues of significance to IAG’s consumer insurance and commercial insurance lines.
-Representatives on the CAB include consumer advocacy group CHOICE, Consumer Action Law Centre, Beyond Blue, Legal Aid, Brotherhood of St Lawrence and Good Shepard Micro Finance.
-Examples of issues considered by the CAB include insurance access and affordability, mental health and vulnerable customers, Indigenous insurance issues and disputes resolution.
+Representatives on the CAB include consumer advocacy group CHOICE, Consumer Action Law Centre, The Brotherhood of St Lawrence, Good Shepherd Microfinance, Financial Rights Legal Centre, University of Technology Sydney, NSW Council of Social Service and WEstjustice.
+Examples of issues considered by the CAB include insurance access and affordability, mental health and vulnerable customers, Indigenous insurance issues and dispute resolution.

 Reconciliation Action Plan Steering Committee